About Us – Dharma Teachers and Spiritual Mentors

-Who the heck are these people, and why should I trust them?
+Who the heck are they and why should you trust them?
+Read on:

 Doug Duncan studied with the Ven.
 Namgyal Rinpoche from 1974 until the latter’s passing in 2003.
 Doug received lay ordination from Namgyal Rinpoche in 1978, and is a lineage holder in that teaching.
 He also received teachings from the 16th Karmapa and other Tibetan Rinpoches, as well as from the Ven.
 Sayadaw U Thila Wunta, and from a Master of the Western Mystery School.
 In addition, Doug has undertaken numerous three-month solitary meditation retreats.

 Doug has been leading retreats, teaching and training in universal practices of spiritual unfoldment since 1985, helping thousands of students in numerous countries liberate themselves from suffering.
 His teaching also draws on contemporary psychology and science.
 In 2004 he co-founded Clear Sky Retreat Center in the BC Rockies where he is resident teacher along with Catherine.

 Growing up in Saskatchewan was a pretty “flat” experience, so Doug caught the travel bug early.
 As a small child he wandered, such that the local police often had to bring him home.
 This desire to see the world and understand it more fully has led him ever since.

 Catherine Pawasarat was a student of metaphysics, Western spiritual traditions, and the ayahuasca sacraments in the 1990s.
 Living in Kyoto, Japan for 20 years, she worked as an advocacy photojournalist specializing in environmental and human rights, and edited sustainability-related publications for various United Nations bodies.
 She also studied traditional Japanese arts.